dirv/svelte-component-double/README.md

 ]
 ```

-## Usage

-You need to use a mocking tool like [babel-plugin-rewire-exports](https://github.com/asapach/babel-plugin-rewire-exports).
+You'll need to use a mocking tool like [babel-plugin-rewire-exports](https://github.com/asapach/babel-plugin-rewire-exports).

 In the example below, `Parent` is the component under test, and `Child` is being spied on.